cmcloug/grocery-store-navigator-fullstack/README.md

 - 🧾 Import or input your grocery list
 - 🏬 Fetch real product data using the **Kroger API**
 - 📍 Filter by store location and department
-- 🧭 (Planned) Generate the most efficient route through the store
+- 🧭 Generate the most efficient route through the store
-- 💾 Built in Python for easy expansion into web or mobile apps
+- 💾 Backend built in Python for easy expansion into web or mobile apps

 ---